jersni/aoc/README.md

-# aoc
+Advent of code solutions.

-Advent of code solutions
+Learning Odin with the 2022 series.